DCW Monthly: February 2026

 In a recent discussion, standby specialists took up the matter of a US issuer of a non-transferable standby being presented

-Pavel Andrle's exploration of the originality of paper and electronic documents - Part 1 of a three part series.
+Pavel Andrle's exploration of the originality of paper and electronic documents - Part 2 of an article series.

 Analysis of Natixis, New York Branch v.
 BNP Paribas case.
 Insights on acknowledging notice of assignment, setoff rights, and lessons for LC issuing banks.
 Learn more about structuring SBLCs effectively